PyroJayxX/Atlas990/README.md

 #### [Try it yourself!](https://atlas990.vercel.app)

+#### Notes:
-Note: this app is designed for desktop/tablet viewing and is not optimized for mobile.
+- This app is designed for desktop/tablet viewing and is not optimized for mobile view.
+- The backend is hosted with free-tier Render and sleeps after days of inactivity, the server may need 1-2 minutes to boot up on launch.

 ## App Areas
 - Overview Page: the main registry view with summary metrics, searchable rows, and range-based CSV export